5 Change Management Best Practices to Learn from Big Companies

 Through digital transformation, companies can constantly adapt to an unpredictable and rapidly evolving environment.
 So, what makes gamified training some of the change management best practices?

-Gamification basically means turning any work activity into a more game-like experience.
+Gamification basically means turning any work activity into a more game-like experience that motivates employees.
 For example, you can use gamification for the following things.

 Companies can use gamification to create a structured approach to change management.
 They can use the new tool to offer more detail and reduce the learning curve.